 The final and most crucial step in helping children manage their test anxiety is to teach, model, and practice coping strategies.
 It is important to teach and model several techniques so that children can discover which skills work best for them.
 I like to tell students that these coping skills will give them a “test anxiety toolbox,” and different situations will require them to use different tools!

 The first coping skill that I always teach, since it is one of the easiest to do but the most effective, is to stop, breathe, and count to 10.
 This moment of pause can reset our brains and bodies and prevent us from losing control.
 I also like to teach “hand breathing,” where the child uses one finger to trace up and down each finger, as they simultaneously breathe in and out ten times.
-In my digital and printable test anxiety resource, students learn nine practical coping skills for calming test anxiety.
+In my test anxiety resource, students learn nine practical coping skills for calming test anxiety.
 They include:

-To reinforce this material in a hands-on and interactive way, I love using manila folders and hook-and-loop fastener dots to create this lap book.
+To reinforce this material in a hands-on and interactive way, I love using manila folders and hook-and-loop fastener dots to create this bilingual lap book.
 It is super easy to create and compact to store anywhere and pull out as needed!
 The lap book asks students to choose two feelings, two worries, and two coping skills to help them manage their emotions about the big test.
 Once they have practiced with me a few times, students can use it independently to help identify their feelings and build their confidence.

 I hope that this post offered a helpful understanding of test anxiety and ways to help children manage it.
 I wish you and your students the absolute best on the big test – and always!